einarwh/experiments-in-powerblog/content/draft/coin-flip-architecture.md

 I have been writing and talking about socio-technical API patterns.
 Such patterns are a subset of a larger group of socio-technical integration patterns.

-I particularly interesting socio-technical integration pattern is _the stalemate_, in which two or more autonomous teams can't reach an agreement on how to integrate their systems.
+A particularly interesting socio-technical integration pattern is _the stalemate_, in which two or more autonomous teams can't reach an agreement on how to integrate their systems.
 Classic: synchronous vs asynchronous integration.
 Each solution has pros and cons.

 The basic socio-technical situation looks like this.
 The awkwardness is palpable.